wp-plugins/gallery-bank/readme.txt

 Visit [here](http://gallery-bank.com) to purchase Pro Version now.
 = Technical support =

-Please email all your queries/issues at support@gallery-bank.com
+* Please email all your queries/issues at support@gallery-bank.com or use
+* [Forum for Gallery Bank](http://gallery-bank.com/forum/support-forum/), feel free to ask  your queries.

 == Installation ==